leela-zero/leela-zero/README.md

 The zero.prototxt file contains a description of the full 40 residual layer design, in (NVIDIA)-Caffe protobuff format.
 It can be used to set up nv-caffe for training a suitable network.
-The zero\_mini.prototxt file describes the 12 residual layer case that was used for the example supervised network listed in "I just want to play".
+The zero\_mini.prototxt file describes a smaller 12 residual layer case.

 # Training